 The Stony Brook Film Festival is produced by the Staller Center for the Arts on the campus of Stony Brook University, Stony Brook, NY.
 The festival in 2024 will be the 29th year of this very competitive and highly selective ten-day festival.
 All films are shown on our 40 foot screen in the Staller Center’s Main Stage Theater which seats over a 1000.
 Filmmakers who attend may be provided with travel assistance, lodging, and access to all our parties and events.

 The festival works very hard to make sure that all films selected get seen by as many people as possible, including film industry insiders, distributors and other festival programmers.
 We also work very hard to insure that each screening has as close to a sold out house as possible.
-In 2019 we had over 14,000 attendees which included passholders and single ticket buyers.
+Our festival averages over 14,000 attendees, which includes passholders and single ticket buyers.

 Over the past 28 years the Stony Brook Film Festival has shown numerous New York, East Coast, US and World Premieres from over 78 different countries, and more than 280 of them have been directed by women.

 Attendeees have included Alan Alda, Thora Birch, Celine Bonnier, Steve Buscemi, Brian Cox, Dana Delany, Stephen Dorff, Matthew Glave, Karoline Herfurth, Sylvia Hoeks, Brent Huff, Nathan Lane, Ralph Macchio, Jena Malone, Mary Stuart Masterson, Tim Blake Nelson, Joe Pantoliano, Christopher Plummer, Lewis Pullman, John Putch, Missi Pyle, Eran Riklis, Daphne Rubin-Vega, Campbell Scott, Leelee Sobieski, Meg Steedle, David Strathairn, Tilda Swinton, Martin Talbot, Christine Vachon, Valerie Weiss and many others.

 Travel assistance, lodging, awards, prizes and gifts are provided at upwards of $50,000 in value.
 Every festival includes Jury and Audience Choice Awards, as well as other awards recognizing special achievements given at the discretion of the Jury.

 Audience Choice Best Feature